Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

-By a \emph{polyhedron}, we shall mean an intersection of finitely many closed half-spaces in a vector space (in particular, all the polyhedra are convex).
+By a \emph{polyhedron}, we shall mean an intersection of finitely many closed half-spaces in a vector space (in particular, all polyhedra are convex).
 The term \emph{polytope} will be synonymous with \enquote{compact polyhedron}, which can also be presented as the convex hull of a finite set of points.
 A polytope in $M_\R$ is called a \emph{lattice polytope} if it can be written as a convex hull of a finite set of points in the lattice $M$.
 The \emph{relative interior} of a polytope $P$ is the interior of $P$ inside the smallest affine subspace containing $P$.
 We say that a polytope $F \subset \partial P$ is a \emph{face of $P$} if there exists a hyperplane $H$ such that $F=P \cap H$.
 In particular, the $0$-dimensional faces of $P$ are called \emph{vertices}, $1$-dimensional faces are called \emph{edges}.

-We shall adopt a slightly unconventional convention for normal cones of polyhedra by considering the outward: for a full-dimensional polyhedron $P \subset M_{\R}$ and a face $F \subset \partial P$, we define\footnote{By the general discussion of embedded manifolds with corners from Appendix \ref{section:apendix_sm}, this should actually be called the conormal cone, but we stick to the standard naming.} the \emph{normal cone to $P$ at $F$} as
+For a full-dimensional polyhedron $P \subset M_{\R}$ and a face $F \subset \partial P$, we define\footnote{By the general discussion of embedded manifolds with corners from Appendix \ref{section:appendix-smoothing}, this should actually be called the \emph{conormal cone}, but we stick to the standard naming.} the \emph{normal cone to $P$ at $F$} as

+with the extra convention that $\nc_P(P)\coloneqq 0$.
+It is clear that $\nc_P(F)$ is a polyhedral cone and that for an inclusion $F \hookrightarrow F'$, we get an inclusion $\nc_P(F') \hookrightarrow \nc_P(F)$.
+Therefore, the normal cones assemble into the \emph{normal fan of $P$}, denoted as $N(P)$.
+This fan is going to be complete if and only if $P$ is a polytope; it will be rational if and only if the polytope $P$ is rational.
+If that is the case, we define the \emph{toric variety associated to $P$} as the toric variety coming from its normal fan.